Physics-inspired spatiotemporal-graph AI ensemble for the detection of higher order wave mode signals of spinning binary black hole mergers: Methods

-\paragraph{Power Spectral Density for advanced LIGO and advanced Virgo} To model the sensitivity of advanced LIGO and advanced Virgo detectors, we rely on Power Spectral Density (PSD) curves.
-Specifically, we use PSD curves from advanced LIGO Sensitivity (190 Mpc) based on the fourth observing run (O4) for the Hanford and Livingston detectors.
-For advanced Virgo detector, we use PSD data from the fifth observing run (O5), which has a low noise and high range limit target sensitivity~\cite{Abbott2020}.
+\paragraph{Power Spectral Density for Advanced LIGO and Advanced Virgo.} To model the sensitivity of Advanced LIGO and Advanced Virgo detectors, we rely on Power Spectral Density (PSD) curves.
+Specifically, we use PSD curves from Advanced LIGO Sensitivity (190 Mpc) based on the fourth observing run (O4, aligo\_O4high.txt) for the Hanford and Livingston detectors.
+For Advanced Virgo detector, we use PSD data from the fifth observing run (O5, avirgo\_O5low\_NEW.txt), which has a low noise and high range limit target sensitivity~\cite{Abbott2020,pdsnoise}.
+We selected these PSDs to study detection scenarios in which the LIGO and Virgo detectors have similar sensitivities, which may be attained by the end of O5.
+As we also show below, if one considers O3b PSDs, then the Advanced LIGO and Advanced Virgo detectors have rather disparate sensitivities and the AI models get confused when a noise trigger is found in LIGO data streams (L \& H), whereas the same noise trigger in Virgo data is inconsistently labeled by the AI models, especially for moderate SNR signals, given the current noisier nature of Advanced Virgo datasets.

+In the context of real gravitational wave data, we estimated training PSDs for the H, L and V detectors using three 4,096 seconds long segments with GPS start times 1264685056, 1265528832 and 1266200576.
+These segments do not contain any known gravitational wave signals.
+Following best machine learning practices, the training, validation and test sets are independent, i.e., there is no overlap among them in terms of the simulated signals and real gravitational wave noise used in each of these datasets.

-\paragraph{Data curation} Modeled waveforms were whitened with the aforementioned PSDs.
+\paragraph{Data curation.} Modeled waveforms were whitened with the aforementioned PSDs.
 We also produced synthetic noise, and colored it with the PSDs representing each of the detectors.
 To address the challenge posed by highly imbalanced data in real detection, our dataset uses 70\% negative samples (only noise) and 30\% positive samples (noise and signals).

 For generating negative samples in our model, we randomly select 1s-long segments of pure noise from the generated synthetic noise.
 These negative samples are labeled as pure 0s.
-On the other hand, for generating positive samples, we truncate the whitened signal to the 0.5s before the merger and the ringdown part.
+On the other hand, for generating positive samples, we consider the whitened signal to the 0.5s before the merger and the ringdown part.
 Thereafter, we linearly mixed whitened waveforms and whitened noise so as to describe a broad range of astrophysical scenarios.
 The label for positive samples will be set to 1 only for the 0.5s before the merger, while the remaining part will be labeled as 0, since we are mostly interested in the merger portion of the signals where the AI models have the sharpest response.